kantega/kson/readme.md

 into a transformer for optional values of that type.

 ###Arrays
-Lets dig deeper  and go for a non-primitive json types, for example array:
+Let's dig deeper  and go for a non-primitive JSON types, for example array:
-We want to transform a `List` with `A` - `List<A>` to a json array.
+We want to transform a `List` with `A` - `List<A>` to a JSON array.
 It's just as with option, if we can encode `A`, we can encode a `List` of `A`.

 ```